-- March present) Frequent All-Staff meetings during which school reopening updates and distance learning plan updates were discussed. - April present: (no July meeting) Monthly School Leadership Team (SLT) Meetings. - March September 2020: Teacher and non-teaching staff, parents and board members met to discuss reopening plans, health policies and distance learning plan updates. - July September 2020: Reopening and distance learning plans were discussed by LdVCS Board of Directors. - March and July and August: Needs Assessment surveys were administered by teachers and office staff at the end of the 19-20 school year and beginning of the 20-21 school year staff who had not seen each other in person for months.
+- March present) Frequent All-Staff meetings during which school reopening updates and distance learning plan updates were discussed. - April present: (no July meeting) Monthly School Leadership Team (SLT) Meetings.

+- March September 2020: Teacher and non-teaching staff, parents and board members met to discuss reopening plans, health policies and distance learning plan updates. - July September 2020: Reopening and distance learning plans were discussed by LdVCS Board of Directors. - March and July and August: Needs Assessment surveys were administered by teachers and office staff at the end of the 19-20 school year and beginning of the 20-21 school year (technology, meals, preference in-person vs. DL) - March, June, and July: Drive through promotion ceremony for kindergarten and sixth grade, personal items exchange, multiple technology pickup days, and time to see teachers and connect with families.
+We were also able to disseminate important information and updates in-person.
+The drive through ceremonies were designed to connect families and staff who had not seen each other in person for months.